HypeCheck

 In this product: 5mg

 Brain's main calming chemical.
-Oral supplements may not reach the brain; evidence for direct benefits is very limited.
+Oral supplements have poor absorption; evidence for direct benefits is very limited.

 weak